 Rob got his MBA from Wharton and a BA in Economics from Vanderbilt University.
 At Wharton he was an investor for the Penn Wharton Innovation Fund as well as a sub-par rugby player for the Wharton Wharthogs.
 Having coached numerous friends through the admissions process with all of them getting offers at either Wharton or another top program, he joined Square One last year to continue guiding folks through this ever-challenging journey to ensure they succeed.

 Rob lives in New York City and, despite his thin, native-Floridan blood, he frequently braves the cold- surfing in Montauk and Rockaway Beach near Manhattan year-round.
-He speaks Spanish and Portuguese and is a commercially rated pilot of both land and seaplanes.
+He is also a commercially rated pilot of both land and seaplanes.